UBC-MDS/DSCI522_group315/report/report.md

-languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: docopt (de Jonge 2018), janitor (Sam Firke 2020), tidyverse (Wickham 2017), GGally (et.al 2018), ggridges (Wilke 2020), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), requests (Reitz 2019), Pandas (McKinney 2010), numpy (Oliphant 2006), altair (VanderPlas et al. 2018), matplotlib (Hunter 2007), selenium (Muthukadan 2019), scikit-learn (Buitinck et al. 2013), chromedriver-binary (Kaiser 2019).
+languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: docopt (de Jonge 2018), janitor (Sam Firke 2020), tidyverse (Wickham 2017), GGally (Schloerke et al. 2018), ggridges (Wilke 2020), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), requests (Reitz 2019), Pandas (McKinney 2010), numpy (Oliphant 2006), altair (VanderPlas et al.
+2018), matplotlib (Hunter 2007), selenium (Muthukadan 2019),
+scikit-learn (Buitinck et al. 2013), chromedriver-binary (Kaiser 2019).
 The scripts for generating the analysis and the report together with all the relevant information can be found [here](https://github.com/UBC-MDS/DSCI522_group315).

 ## Results & Discussion